Last Updated: May 29, 2024

 Jason Kempin / Getty Images

 After leaving "The Practice," McDermott starred in the four-part mini-series "The Grid" opposite actress Julianna Margulies, playing an FBI Special Agent in an anti-terrorist unit.
 In 2006, he returned to his theater roots and appeared in Eve Ensler's play "The Treatment" as a returned soldier suffering from post-traumatic stress disorder.
-He subsequently went on to star in several television series, including "Big Shots" (2007-2008), which was cancelled due to low viewership and only had 11 episodes instead of the originally-planned 13, and TNT drama "Dark Blue" (2009-2010), playing a veteran cop in LAPD.
-Additionally, he starred in FX anthology series "American Horror Story," playing the role of psychologist and cheating husband Ben Harmon on season one, and Johnny Morgan on season two.
+He subsequently went on to star in several television series, including "Big Shots" (2007-2008), which was canceled due to low viewership and only had 11 episodes instead of the originally planned 13, and TNT drama "Dark Blue" (2009-2010), playing a veteran cop in LAPD.
+Additionally, he starred in the FX anthology series "American Horror Story," playing the role of psychologist and cheating husband Ben Harmon in season one and Johnny Morgan in season two.

 Other Projects and Pursuits